 XFest MA has been hosted at 119 Gallery, UnchARTed Gallery, LTC and UTEC in Lowell MA; Gateway City Arts and City Hall in Holyoke MA; Block City Arts in Greenfield MA; Easthampton City Arts in Easthampton MA; Dorchester Art Project in Dorchester MA; and Firehouse in Worchester MA.
 XFest International locations include Edale UK and Mazotos Cyprus.

-XFest can occur anywhere and be organized by anyone, following the basic premise of challenging improvisers by grouping them in different configurations.
+XFest can occur anywhere and be organized by anyone, following the basic premise of challenging perfomers by grouping them in unfamiliar configurations.

 More information: xfestma @ gmail.com